 As a student you are not entitled to welfare benefits but you can get free treatment under the National Health Service as long as you are on a full time course of study which lasts for at least 6 months.
 You can also work for up to 21 hours per week.

-For those of you already in the UK, the rules around switching to a student visa are quite complicated and you should call THT Direct to get advice about this.
+For those of you already in the UK, the rules around switching to a student visa are quite complicated and you should call THT Direct and we’ll put you in touch with a local advice service.
+ALternatively you can look up your local CAB.

 You can get further information on studying in the UK from the UK Border Agency.